wkolowski/Type-Theory-Wishlist/README.md

 To sum up, the type of `app`, written as `(l1 l2 : List) -> List` is interpreted as `(#A : Type, l1 l2 : List A) -> List A`, and the definition of `app` is equivalent to the definition shown above.

 Papers:
-- None, this is my invention.
+- None, this is my idea.

 **Status: the distinction between parameters and indices was present in Lean 2 when defining functions, but its other forms described here are novel.
 In Coq, the syntax is similar to ours when the parameters of an inductive type are abstracted over inside a section.
 To sum up, it shouldn't pose any implementation problems.**